Panama food and drink doesn’t get the international credit it deserves. But food of Panama is really a fascinating combination of cultures.

 Panamanians generally cut their ceviche into chunks, and marinate this in a sauce of lemon and lime juice, along with aji and chili peppers.

-While arepas are commonly associated with Colombia and Venezuela to the south, at night arepa stalls are found in most towns and cities.
+While arepas are commonly associated with Colombian food and Venezuela to the south, at night arepa stalls are found in most towns and cities.

 The arepa is very simply a corn tortilla that is quickly fried to order.
 The dough here is made with some of the local white cheese and corn, and is generally worked into a thin tortilla for frying.